databyjp/weaviate_jeopardy/README.md

 # batch.add_data_object(object_props, "Question", vector=YOUR_VECTOR_HERE)
 ```

-Where o`bject_props` is a dictionary of properties corresponding to the schema, such as “category", "clue" and “answer".
+Where `object_props` is a dictionary of properties corresponding to the schema, such as “category", "clue" and “answer".

 This way, Weaviate’s batch importer will be able to perform the vectorisation as well as database object creation in batches.
 Running this function will begin to populate our database with the quiz items.